anniezh12/hiring-engineers/answers.md

 ```
 ![custom checks python file](images/collecting-metrics/custom-check-py-file.png)

-  Finally I stoped and then restarted the agent to see the checks being added
+  Finally I stopped and then restarted the agent to see the checks being added.

 ![custom checks seen by running datadog agent status](images/collecting-metrics/custom-check.png)

 >Question:- Change your check's collection interval so that it only submits the metric once every 45 seconds?

-We can add min_collection_interval to help define how often the check should be run globally by Agent.
+We can add `min_collection_interval` to help define how often the check should be run globally by Agent.
 If it is greater than the interval time for the Agent collector, a line is added to the log stating that collection for this script was skipped.
-The default is 0 which means it’s collected at the same interval as the rest of the integrations on that Agent.
+The default is 0 which means it is collected at the same interval as the rest of the integrations on that Agent.

 If the value is set to 45, it does not mean that the metric is collected every 45 seconds, but rather that it could be collected as often as every 45 seconds.
-In Agent 6, min_collection_interval must be added at an instance level, and can be configured individually for each instance.
+In `Agent 6`, `min_collection_interval` must be added at an instance level, and can be configured individually for each instance.
-Simply add the min_collection_interval: 45 in the custom-check.yaml file(since I am using Agent V6,for v5 its slightly different).
+Simply add the min_collection_interval: 45 in the custom-check.yaml file (since I am using Agent V6,for v5 its slightly different).

 ```
       init_config: